zng-ui/zng/TODO/_current.md

 * Implement resource loader.
     - Can we use `CONFIG` as backing store?
-    - Need a "directory-db" mode, a common pattern for apps is having each locale in a diferent file in the same dir.
+    - Need a "directory-db" mode, a common pattern for apps is having each locale in a different file in the same dir.
     - Review file watcher impl, may need to use a crate that uses the system API now.
 * Implement builder.
 * Move `Lang` and lang related stuff to `l10n` module.